 Project committees are established by the technical management board to prepare individual standards not falling within the scope of an existing technical committee.

 NOTE Such standards carry one reference number but may be subdivided into parts.

-Procedures for project committees are given in Annex K.1.5
+Procedures for project committees are given in Annex K.

+Project committees wishing to be transformed into a technical committee shall follow the process for the establishment of a new technical committee (see 1.5).

 Editing committees